ZhixingXu/GPS-based-on-stm32f103zet6/README.md

 # GPS-based-on-stm32f103zet6

-this program about GPS is developed on stm32f103zet6,it will show utc time,longitude,latitude,direction etc on lcd12864
+this program about GPS is developed on stm32f103zet6,it will show utc time,longitude,latitude,direction etc on OLED screen(128*64)

 ![1](assets/2020-05-24-15-06-57.png)